twistednutzz/StockPrediction/README.md

 # StockPrediction
 Stock Prediction Bot: This repository contains code for a Google Sheet-based stock prediction bot.
 It retrieves data, performs feature engineering, preprocessing, and uses machine learning (Random Forest).
 Leverages Python libraries for analysis, with a well-documented codebase.
 Ideal for stock analysis and ML enthusiasts.
+V1 has the added functionality of telling you by how much the price will increase or decrease.

 ### Installation